bootphon/ABX-accent/abx-accent/data/prepare/data_splits/README.rst

 To resplit the raw data, `here <https://github.com/bootphon/ABX-accent/tree/main/abx-accent/scripts/prepare/splits>`_ are the scripts used .

-- **abx.csv** & **adapt.csv**: global files contain the list of the filenames and their informations that we used on our study from the AESRC dataset:
+- **abx.csv** & **adapt.csv**:
+abx.csv for files used for ABXpy et adapt.csv for files used for adaptation, this global files contain the list of the filenames and their informations that we used on our study from the AESRC dataset:

-    - *abx.csv* for files used for ABXpy.
-    - *adapt.csv* for files used for adaptation.

-Both global csv files contain for each audio file the following informations:
     - *filename*: name of the audio filename.
     - *accent*: which accent bellow the filename from the ten American accents of AESRC dataset.
     - *study*: ABX or adaptation.
     - *set* : dev or test.
     - *speaker* : which speaker.
     - *gender* : Female or Male.

  *the ten accents are : American,British,Canadian,Chinese,Indian,Japanese,Korean,Portuguese,Spanish,Russian*